wqian6226/LLM-Amenity-Identification-Pipeline-Version-1.0-/README.md

 ## 2. Large Language Model (LLM)

-Used for amenities embedded in free-text job descriptions.
+Used when amenities are embedded in free-text job descriptions.

 Examples include